-6. Refund of share capital
+7. Refund of share capital

 In terms of Section 12 (2) (ii) read with Section 56 of the BR Act, a co-operative bank shall not withdraw or reduce its share capital, except to the extent and subject to such conditions as the Reserve Bank may specify in this behalf.
-Accordingly, it has been decided to permit UCBs to refund the share capital to their members, or nominees / heirs of deceased members, on demand2, subject to the following conditions:
+Accordingly, it has been decided to permit UCBs to refund the share capital to their members, or nominees / heirs of deceased members, on demand, subject to the following conditions:

-- a) The bank's CRAR is 9 per cent or above, both as per the latest audited financial statements and the last CRAR as assessed by RBI during statutory inspection. - b) Such refund does not result in the CRAR of the bank falling below regulatory minimum of 9 per cent.
+- a) The bank complies with the minimum applicable regulatory CRAR, both as per the latest audited financial statements and the last CRAR as assessed by RBI during statutory inspection. - b) Such refund does not result in the CRAR of the bank falling below the minimum regulatory CRAR applicable to the bank.

-For the purpose of computing CRAR as above, accretion to capital funds after the balance sheet date3, other than by way of profits, may be taken into account.
+For the purpose of computing CRAR as above, accretion to capital funds after the balance sheet date, other than by way of profits, may be taken into account.
 Any reduction in capital funds, including by way of losses, during the aforesaid period shall also be considered.